hexlet-codebattle/codebattle/README.md

 $ mix dockers.pull # all
 $ mix dockers.pull elixir

-$ mix issues.upload # Upsert issues by name in db
+$ mix asserts.upload # Pulls from battle_asserts all issues and upserts into DB

 #If you use docker in dev env, run commands in make compose-bash
 ```